|►||Choosing A Career|

 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

 This course examines the generation, representation, storage, organisation, communication and use of knowledge by individuals, groups and society as a whole.
+Students also have the option of taking some modules in Computer Science.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]